Black Desert Online: Post-launch PC development

 The Mediah Expansion was released in the North American/European version on 30 March 2016.
 Mediah Part 2 was released on 4 May 2016.
 The new classes called the Musa, the Maehwa, the Kunoichi and the Ninja were released for play in 2016, followed by the Dark Knight and the Striker in 2017, the Lahn in 2018, and the Shai in 2019.
 The Valencia I Expansion was released in the North American / European version on 29 June 2016.
 All expansions and class additions have been free of charge in the buy-to-play model, with no plans of charging for additional future content stated.
 An updated PC version retitled Black Desert Remastered, featuring new visuals and new audio, was released on 22 August 2018.

 In October 2015, Black Desert Online was published and localized in Russia by Cypriot publisher GameNet.
 This contract expired on October 12, 2018, without an agreement as to account information, including character data.
 Pearl Abyss has apologized to Russian players and announced they would self-publish in Russia when their own localization efforts were completed.
 In April 2018, Pearl Abyss announced that it would be changing service providers on North American servers to improve stability.
 In February 2019, changes were made to the Marketplace to create the new Central Market, which features more user-friendly ways to buy and sell items from the Marketplace.

 A major content update was included with the Drakania & Eternal Winter update on April 6, 2022.
 This update included a new region and class.
+Further world expansion followed in 2023.
+On March 8, 2023, Pearl Abyss removed Port Ratt in preparation for the release of the Land of the Morning Light expansion, which launched on June 14, 2023.
+Inspired by Korean folklore, mythology and the cultural aesthetics of the Joseon Dynasty.
+The expansion was also associated with the Woosa and Maegue classes, which were introduced prior to its release and were featured prominently in its story line.
+On August 23, 2023, Pearl Abyss released Ulukita, a high-level region located south of Mediah that expanded late-game content and continued the narrative of the game.
+The most recent content update was in August 2025, where the region of Edania was released, which sits just North of Valencia.

 In Japan, Pearl Abyss Japan announced that the service is operated in 150 countries.
 Bonus points are given to logged-in players as a 150-country operation gift.